bnallapeta/logo-revelio/README.md

 - **API**: RESTful API design.
 - **Deployment**: The application can be deployed on a web server.

+## Continuous Integration (CI) with Tekton Pipelines

+Tekton is setup for the project to take care of the Continuous Integration needs.
+Various tasks and pipelines are defined to automate the process of building and deploying the application.

+### Tasks
+1. clone-build-push-task: Clones the source code, builds the Docker image and pushes it to the registry.

+2. update-image-tag: Clones the source code, updates the Docker image tag in the Kubernetes deployment file, and creates a pull request with these changes.

+### Pipelines
+1. clone-build-push-pipeline: Executes the clone-build-push-task and update-image-tag tasks.

+### PipelineRun
+1. img-pipeline-run: Runs the clone-build-push-pipeline.

+Pipelines as Code (PaC) is setup in order to watch for PR creation on the repository and trigger the PipelineRun based on the event.

 ## Contributing

 Contributions are welcome!
 If you find any issues or have suggestions for improvement, please feel free to open an issue or submit a pull request.